Visit our Open Day

 Why Choose Us?

-- Sharp, practical insight into financial markets and planning, plus a study of effective business operations and decision making.
+- It offers the skills and knowledge that employers value: sharp, practical insight into financial markets and planning, with an understanding of effective business operations and decision making.

 - The business pathway prepares you for fast-track training and entry-level management posts, or even to set up your own entrepreneurial venture.

-- Teaching includes case studies looking at the published results of real companies; high profile guest speakers share experience and insight.
+- Reflecting current practice, your studies consider the published results of real companies, and high-profile guest speakers share their experience and insight.

 |Typical UK Qualification||Requirements 2014/15|